gateway-504/Juno-cash-CPU-mining/README.md

 - Press T

-- Type -1 or any Numbers of threads you wish to run and press Enter to start mining as per the tweet’s instructions.
+- Type -1 for max threads or any number of threads you wish to run and press Enter to start mining as per the tweet’s instructions.

 ### Donation